 Field Required Description PingAccess Host Yes In the PingAccess Host fields, enter the Hostname and Port of the PingAccess server where the agent should send requests. (i) Note The PingAccess Hostname and Port might not be the actual host and port that policy server is listening to, depending on the network routing configuration and network elements, such as reverse proxies and load balancers.
 The PingAccess Host and Port are where the agent sends its requests.
 For example, if you have a cluster of engines behind a load balancer, the PingAccess Host and Port values might point to the load balancer rather than directly to an engine host.
-This configuration provides fault tolerance for the agent Failover Host No In the Failover Host fields, enter the Hostname and Port of the PingAccess server where the agent should send requests in the event of a failover from the PingAccess Host . ♀ Tip Additional failover hosts can be added using the application programming interface (API).
-Agent Trusted Certificate t Trusted Certificate Yes Select a certificate to export in the <agent-name>agent.properties file.
+This configuration provides fault tolerance for the agent connectivity.
+Failover Host No In the Failover Host fields, enter the Hostname and Port of the PingAccess server where the agent should send requests in the event of a failover from the PingAccess Host .
+Agent Trusted Certificate Yes Select a certificate to export in the <agent-name>agent.properties file.
 The agent uses this certificate to communicate with the PingAccess engine using Secure Sockets Layer (SSL)/TLS.
 PingAccess determines the certificates that are available to select in this list based on the certificates that have been imported into PingAccess.
 If the certificate you want to use isn't available, you must import it into the system.
-Learn more in Importing certificates.
-1 Note</agent-name> You must specify the certificate authority (CA) root certificate if the agent listener presents a CA-signed certificate chain.
-The default value is C=US, O=Ping Identity, CN=localhost (Generated: AGENT).
+Learn more in Importing certificates.</agent-name>